 • Medical records from your doctor

-Once the claim is approved, your medical expenses and your lost earnings will also be paid.
+Once the claim is approved, your medical expenses and lost earnings will also be paid.
 There will be medical evaluations from time to time as well.
 These evaluations determine how you’re recovering and if you will need further treatment.

 Disclaiming is something insurers do when they believe a case is frivolous.
-For example, if you wait a year and a half to file your claim, the insurance company will ask why you didn’t file it sooner even though you were within the deadline.
+For example, if you wait a year and a half to file your claim, the insurance company will ask why you didn’t file it sooner, even though you were within the deadline.

-Can I appeal a workers’ comp denial?
+Can I appeal a workers’ compensation denial?

 • Claiming that the injury was not work-related